 Whitworth University is a participating institution of SARA (State Authorization Reciprocity Agreements) which is a voluntary, regional approach to provide oversight of postsecondary distance education.
 Under the provisions of SARA, Whitworth is authorized to provide distance education to students residing in other SARA member states.
 A list of SARA states and participating institutions can be found on the NC-SARA website.

-This school is a business unit of a corporation and is authorized by the State of Oregon to offer and confer the academic degrees and certificates described herein, following a determination that state academic standards will be satisfied under OAR 583-030.
-Inquiries concerning the standards or school compliance may be directed to the Office of Degree Authorization, 255 Capitol St. NE, Salem, Oregon 97310.
+This school is a nonprofit organization authorized by the State of Oregon to offer and confer the academic degrees and certificates described herein, following a determination that state academic standards will be satisfied under OAR 583-030.
+Inquiries concerning the standards or school compliance may be directed to the Higher Education Coordinating Commission Office of Degree Authorization, 3225 25th Street SE, Salem, Oregon 97302.

 - Whitworth refund policies can be found on our student accounting services website.

 - If considering an academic program that leads to a professional license or certification in your state, it is highly recommended that you first seek guidance from the appropriate licensing agency in your home state before beginning an academic program outside of your state.
 Whitworth University programs intended to meet criteria for certification or a professional license in the State of Washington may not transfer to another state.
-Whitworth University can provide information on whether or not a program has been confirmed to meet another state’s educational requirements for licensure upon request.
+Please click here for more information about Whitworth University programs that may lead to state licensure or certification.

 - The process for all consumer complaints, including processes for students enrolled in distance learning programs or courses, can be found on our student consumer complaint process website.